trason-trail-races/oer/raceinfo.md

 ### Drop Bags

 Please label drop bags with your name and bib number.
-Items will be transported from Start to Finish.
+Items will be transported from the Start to the Finish.
 Bags will be provided for folks taking the shuttle bus.

 Drop locations are allowed at the following aid stations: